Black Friday Sale!

 Yamaha MG10XU

-The ten-channel audio mixer from Yamaha, the MG10XU, comes with a USB interface and built-in special effects.
+The ten-channel analog audio mixer from Yamaha, the MG10XU, comes with a USB interface and built-in special effects.
 This mixer provides studio-quality sound and is straightforward to use, making it a top choice among streamers who want professional-sounding audio.
-And with 10 channels, it’s the ideal mixer for streamers using multiple mics.
+And with 10 channels, it’s ideal for using multiple mics.

 Features